All Episodes

 America had moral authority.

-America had a uh a standing in the world.
+America had a standing in the world.

 Everybody looked to us.

-When something like this happened, the world turned to the United States for answers for a reaction, for a response.
+When something like this happened, the world turned to the United States for answers, for a reaction, for a response.

 We didn't demand it.